Differential/meteor-boilerplate/index.markdown

 ## File structure

 We have a common file structure we use across all of our meteorjs apps.
-The structure keeps view-dependent files together (html, less, coffee).
+The structure keeps view-dependent files together (`.html`, `.less`, `.coffee`).

 ```
 .meteor